vuanhtuan1012/data-modeling-with-postgres/README.md

 6. `test.ipynb` displays the first few rows of each table to check the database.
 7. `dashboard.ipynb` generates statistics and analytic graphs on the database.
 8. `images` directory contains all images generated from `dashboard.ipynb`
 9. `README.md` this file is to give a summary of the project and an explaination of designing the schema and programming.
-It also provides analyses on database.
+It also provides analyses on song plays.